actions/toolkit/packages/artifact/docs/implementation-details.md

 ## Proxy support

-This package uses the `@actions/http-client` internally which supports proxied requests out of the box.
+This package uses the `@actions/http-client` NPM package internally which supports proxied requests out of the box.

 ## HttpManager

 ### `keep-alive` header

-When an http call is made to upload or download an individual file, the server will close the http connection after the upload/download is complete and respond with a header indicating `Connection: close`.
+When an HTTP call is made to upload or download an individual file, the server will close the HTTP connection after the upload/download is complete and respond with a header indicating `Connection: close`.

 [HTTP closed connection header information](https://tools.ietf.org/html/rfc2616#section-14.10)